maurice/yay-machine/docs/reference/transitions.md

 The two *special cases* in the configuration are

-- no `to` in an *any state* transition means exit and re-enter the current state, updating data if relevant
+- `to` is optional in an *any state* transitions: if `to` is not provided, it means exit and re-enter the current state, updating data if relevant
 - `reenter: false` in a state + event transition means perform the optional side-effect but do not exit re-enter the current state or update data

 ## Side-effects: `onTransition()`

-Transitions can define side-effects: an `onTransition()` function that is called if and when the transition is taken.
+Transitions can define [side-effects](./side-effects.md): an `onTransition()` function that is called if and when the transition is taken.

 In the above state machine there are transition side effects when handling

 - the `SEND` event in the `connected` state
 - the `CONNECT` event in the `reattemptConnection` state

 The `onTransition()` function receives the current `state`, `event`, and a `send` function which can be used to send events back to the machine instance.
-It MAY return a cleanup function to release any associated resources, and if so that is called immediately after the `onTransition()` itself.
+It MAY return a cleanup function to release any associated resources, and if so that is called immediately after `onTransition()` is called.

 ---